 Over the years, S&J has developed a particular expertise in farm and ranch fence construction.
-Our farm and ranch crews have decades of experience completing rural projects.
-No matter the type of fence, S&J can complete every phase of farm and ranch fence projects, from site prep and utilities notification, to project build.
+Our farm and ranch crews have decades of experience completing rural projects and can build virtually any kind of farm or ranch fence.

 Our past completed fence types include:

 What Type of Ranch Fence Do I Need?:

 As South Texas ranchers know, there are endless combinations of options when it comes to ranch fence components and construction, and all of the following questions must be answered prior to starting a ranch fence project:

 • Do I require site clearing and preparation prior to fence construction?
 If so, can the line be cleared by hand, or does it require heavy machinery?

 • Should I use treated pine, cedar or steel posts?

 • Do I need net wire, barbed wire, or a game-proof fence?